Foxquilt/foxden-node-saml/README.md

 const saml = new SAML(options);
 ```

-#### Config parameter details:
+#### Config parameter details

 - **Core**
-- `callbackUrl`: full callbackUrl (overrides path/protocol if supplied)
+- `callbackUrl`: full callbackUrl
-- `path`: path to callback; will be combined with protocol and server host information to construct callback url if `callbackUrl` is not specified (default: `/saml/consume`)
-- `protocol`: protocol for callback; will be combined with path and server host information to construct callback url if `callbackUrl` is not specified (default: `http://`)
-- `host`: host for callback; will be combined with path and protocol to construct callback url if `callbackUrl` is not specified (default: `localhost`)
 - `entryPoint`: identity provider entrypoint (is required to be spec-compliant when the request is signed)
 - `issuer`: issuer string to supply to identity provider
 - `audience`: expected saml response Audience, defaults to value of Issuer (if `false`, Audience won't be verified)
-- `cert`: the IDP's public signing certificate used to validate the signatures of the incoming SAML Responses, see [Security and signatures](#security-and-signatures)
+- `idpCert`: the IDP's public signing certificate used to validate the signatures of the incoming SAML Responses, see [Security and signatures](#security-and-signatures)
 - `privateKey`: see [Security and signatures](#security-and-signatures).
+- `publicCert`: the service provider's public signing certificate used to embed in AuthnRequest in order for the IDP to validate the signatures of the incoming SAML Request, see [Security and signatures](#security-and-signatures)
 - `decryptionPvk`: optional private key that will be used to attempt to decrypt any encrypted assertions that are received
-- `signatureAlgorithm`: optionally set the signature algorithm for signing requests, valid values are 'sha1' (default), 'sha256', or 'sha512'
+- `signatureAlgorithm`: valid values are 'sha1', 'sha256', or 'sha512'
 - `digestAlgorithm`: optionally set the digest algorithm used to provide a digest for the signed data object, valid values are 'sha1' (default), 'sha256', or 'sha512'
 - `xmlSignatureTransforms`: optionally set an array of signature transforms to be used in HTTP-POST signatures.
 By default this is `[ 'http://www.w3.org/2000/09/xmldsig#enveloped-signature', 'http://www.w3.org/2001/10/xml-exc-c14n#' ]`
 - **Additional SAML behaviors**